This page is devoted to anomalous or unexplained examples of Premier Pottery Preston's products. Some items may not even be from Premier.

 While sometimes found in Remued Later Series, speckled glazes are more prevalent in 'A' Series and later Kerryl pieces.
 The common thread throughout the whole history of the cylindrical jugs was potter Allan James and it seems most likely that these speckled examples came from his backyard electric kiln alongside 'A' Series production in the early to mid-1950s.
 If so, despite the Remued connection, they are not from Premier and so should not strictly be considered 'Remued'.

 An alternative hypothesis is that these are wartime production from Premier.
 This is considered less likely however, because of observed differences compared with both pre-war and post-war production; notably having interior glazes uniform with exterior.

 As a third hypothesis, it is even conceivable - albeit improbable - that the supposed link to Later Series 145 cylindrical jugs is mistaken and all these pieces are actually from some other source altogether.

 A key to working out the history and range of Premier Pottery Preston's production has been to amass a database of plenty of examples.
 Here are some pieces that might be regarded as oddities as only one or two examples are known.
 It's quite possible though that they are not oddities at all.
 Do you know of any more examples? - please contact us!

 There can be various reasons why a particular piece is un-numbered.
 The very earliest pieces are always un-numbered, including most PPP.
 Centenary souvenir ware is never found numbered.
 Rare and special pieces were generally outside the numbering systems.
-But there are other shapes that are only found un-numbered despite being well defined, not necessarily very early, and not especially rare.
+But there are other shapes that are only found un-numbered despite being a distinct and recognisable shape, not necessarily very early, and not especially rare.
 Here are some.
-Even a single numbered example would make them easier to place in this catalogue - if you know of one please contact us!
+Even a single numbered example would make them easier to slot into this catalogue - if you know of one please contact us!